Skip to main content

 You can use percentiles as SLI.
 For this, define a specific percentile value that matches the level of satisfaction, performance, or behavior you’re aiming for.

-We recommend using the Time Slices calculation method when using percentiles as an SLI.
+We recommend using the Time slices budgeting method when using percentiles as an SLI.
 This method sets forth incoming an aggregated data stream.

 Practical guidelines

-Any stream of data can function as an SLI, assuming this data stream features timestamps and values.
+Any stream of data can function as an SLI, providing this data stream features timestamps and values.

 Data stream examples